mayuropensource/PuffinBASIC/README.md

 Flood fills the drawing canvas starting at the given position with foreground color until the given color boundary is hit.
 Flood fill has no effect if called on a point which already has foreground color.
+PAINT is a slow operation.
+Prefer filling the shapes using "F" option.

 Syntax: